Juanjopalma/Ascendio/README.md

 1. Clone this repository to your local machine:
    - git clone https://github.com/Juanjopalma/Ascendio.git

-2. Open one console and move to the application folder in :
+2. Open one terminal and move to the application folder in :
    - cd client

-3. Open other console and move to the application folder in :
+3. Open other terminal and move to the application folder in :
    - cd server

 4. Install the dependenciesv in each console: